-Footprint is on a mission to decrease the amount of waste in our environment and increase the amount of materials reused for future products.
+Footprint is a mobile app on a mission to decrease the amount of material waste in our environment and increase the amount of materials reused for future products.

 Research, wireframing, prototyping

-The concept of correctly disposing of waste is nothing new.
+The concept of disposing of material waste correctly is nothing new.

-We are taught the importance of sustaining a healthy planet at an early age and there have been numerous initiatives across the globe to engage people to contribute everyday.
+We are taught the importance of sustaining a healthy planet at an early age and numerous initiatives can be found across the globe engaging people to contribute in positive ways everyday.

 I recently learned that only 9% of recyclable materials make it to the proper facilities for re-purposing.
 The remaining materials either end up in landfills or in our fragile ecosystems.